Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Methods

 where $\mathcal{S}_\theta(\cdot,\cdot)$ denotes the diffusion model sampler that depends on the concrete SDE solver used, $\boldsymbol{x}_0= \boldsymbol{\epsilon}_0$ is a Gaussian sample, and $\boldsymbol{x}_K$ denotes the generated data.

-\textit{Question 1: Given an input target $\boldsymbol{x}^*$, can we guide a pre-trained diffusion model at inference time to generate the target data in an efficient and robust manner?}
+\textit{Question 1: Given an input target $\boldsymbol{x}^*$, can we guide a pre-trained diffusion model at inference time to generate the target data efficiently and robustly?}

-To answer this question, we need to develop an algorithm to address two challenges simultaneously: (1) Guidance Efficiency: the algorithm can use only a few iteration steps of guidance update to generate target data $\boldsymbol{x}^*$.
-(2) Robust to noisy target: given a noisy target (e.g., a noise perturbed image), the algorithm can generate meaningful target data (e.g., a clear image).
+To answer this question, we need to develop an algorithm to address two challenges simultaneously: (1) Guidance Efficiency: the algorithm can generate the target data $\boldsymbol{x}^*$ by using only a few guidance update steps.
+(2) Robust to noisy target: given a noisy target (e.g., a noise-perturbed image), the algorithm can generate meaningful target data (e.g., a clear image).

 We propose a novel guided noise sequence optimization method to address the above two challenges, which is presented in Algorithm~\ref{QOBGwithTarget}.
-Our method optimizes the noise sequence by updating noise along direction on data manifold.
-Specifically, Algorithm~\ref{QOBGwithTarget} consists of two procedures: data generation procedure and noise update procedure.
-In data generation procedure, Line 4 - Line 6 in Algorithm~\ref{QOBGwithTarget} employ current noise sequence $\{ \boldsymbol{\epsilon}_0,\cdots,\boldsymbol{\epsilon}_K \}$ to generate a data $\boldsymbol{x}_K$.
-In noise update procedure, Line 7 - Line 9 in Algorithm~\ref{QOBGwithTarget}, we update each noise $\boldsymbol{\epsilon}_k$ by moving along a universal direction $ \boldsymbol{x}^* - \boldsymbol{x}_K$.
+Our method optimizes the noise sequence by updating the noise along the direction on the data manifold.
+Specifically, Algorithm~\ref{QOBGwithTarget} consists of two procedures: a data generation procedure and a noise update procedure.
+In the data generation procedure, Line 4 - Line 6 in Algorithm~\ref{QOBGwithTarget} employ current noise sequence $\{ \boldsymbol{\epsilon}_0,\cdots,\boldsymbol{\epsilon}_K \}$ to generate a data $\boldsymbol{x}_K$.
+In the noise update procedure, Lines 7 - 9 in Algorithm~\ref{QOBGwithTarget}, we update each noise $\boldsymbol{\epsilon}_k$ by moving along a universal direction $ \boldsymbol{x}^* - \boldsymbol{x}_K$.
 Then, Algorithm~\ref{QOBGwithTarget} continues to employ the updated noise to generate a new data $\boldsymbol{x}_K$.
 By looping the data generation procedure and noise update procedure, Algorithm~\ref{QOBGwithTarget} can generate a clear and meaningful target.

 The direction $ \boldsymbol{x}^* - \boldsymbol{x}_K$ point from the current generation data $\boldsymbol{x}_K$ to the target $\boldsymbol{x}^*$.
 Intuitively, moving in this direction will shift the diffusion sampling trajectory toward the target.
 We highlight the advantage of updating noise with the \textit{universal direction} $ \boldsymbol{x}^* - \boldsymbol{x}_K$ compared with direction $ \boldsymbol{x}^* - \boldsymbol{x}_k$ as the following remark.